RHLTechnology/CCC2015/README.md

-# CCC 2015 Questions Answers
+# CCC 2015 Questions and Answers
 All the questions and answers for the CCC 2015 Contest.

 ##How To Use